ergulcu/docker-compose-files/README.md

 ## Basic Commands

 ### Start the Services
-To start the services defined in your `docker-compose.yml` file, run:
+To start the services defined go to directory of service folder and run with following command:

 ```bash
 docker-compose up